akercheval/si/README.md

 #####To Use:

 1. Clone the repository, place the Sí executable in your bin if you want.
+  1. [Instructions to do so](http://unix.stackexchange.com/questions/162134/how-to-execute-a-bash-script-without-typing) if you don't know how!
 2. From the command line, type `si <sífile>.si <destination>.cpp` (or `./si` if the executable isn't in your bin).
   1. If no destination is specified, `<sífile>.cpp` will be created and written.